ImperialCollegeLondon/ReCoDE-NeuralODEs/README.md

 ### How to Use this Repository

-1. Start by reading Chapter 1 - Introduction on Ordinary Differential Equations (ODEs) and refer to the introductory notebooks for the implementation of the concepts.
+1. Start by reading `Chapter 1 - Introduction to Ordinary Differential Equations (ODEs)` and refer to the introductory notebooks for the implementation of the concepts.
 2. Study the jupyter notebooks on the implementations in further detail: [Fill with notebook names for introductory material]
 3. Study Chapter 2 for a walk-through of the module structure
 4. Study jupyter notebooks for training scripts as well as visualisation of results